awsdocs/amazon-route53-docs/doc_source/routing-to-beanstalk-environment.md

 1. Specify the following values:
 **Name**
-Type the domain name that you want to use to route traffic to your Elastic Beanstalk environment\.
+Enter the domain name that you want to use to route traffic to your Elastic Beanstalk environment\.
 The default value is the name of the hosted zone\.
-For example, if the name of the hosted zone is example\.com and you want to use acme\.example\.com to route traffic to your environment, type **acme**\.
+For example, if the name of the hosted zone is example\.com and you want to use acme\.example\.com to route traffic to your environment, enter **acme**\.
 You can't create a CNAME record that has the same name as the hosted zone\.
 **Type**
 Choose **CNAME – Canonical name**\.